pensjonatus/flash-fiction/blog/the-place-part-14.md

 ---
-title: 'The Place Part 14'
+title: The Place Part 14
 date: '2017-07-24'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I got up in the dark to see who it was.
 I sneaked up to the door of the spare